jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: So, when a new call for a point comes in, we convert the x/y pair into a string.
+Note: So here's our memoised function.
+When a new call for a point comes in, we convert the x/y pair into a string.
 Then we use that to check to see if we've already seen this pair of numbers before.
 If we have, we return the existing point.
 If not, we'll create a new one.

 ---